mlflow/mlflow/docs/source/search-runs.rst

 2 - Ordering
 ~~~~~~~~~~~~

-Another useful feature is ordering the results.
-You specify a list of columns of interest along with
+Another useful feature that is available in the search API is allowing for ordering of the returned search results.
+You can specify a list of columns of interest along with
 ``DESC`` or ``ASC`` in the ``order_by`` kwarg.
 Note that the ``DESC`` or ``ASC`` value is optional,
 so when the value is not provided, the default is ``ASC``.
 Also note that the default ordering when
 the ``order_by`` parameter is omitted is to sort by ``start_time DESC``, then ``run_id ASC``.